 The project delivery method is design-build, which means the contractor has partnered with a design firm to develop the plans and build the project.

 Work will help improve congestion as well as safety.
-Today, the interchange sees more than 70,000 vehicles per day, and traffic is projected to grow to 110,000 vehicles per day by 2035.
+The interchange currently sees more than 70,000 vehicles per day, and traffic is projected to grow to 110,000 vehicles per day by 2035.

-The intersection is a critical intersection of North Carolina.
+The intersection is a critical component of North Carolina's highway system.
 Built in the late 1960s, the current configuration has outlived its original purpose.